Programme

 by two experienced programme directors from the Saïd Business

-School, includes professors from Oxford University, the Kennedy
+School, includes professors from Oxford University and other major

-will be led by experienced practitioners and experts from
+led by experienced practitioners and experts from regulatory and

-regulatory and other financial institutions and from other small
+other financial institutions and from other small countries which

-The two week programme will start on a Sunday evening in the
+The two week programme starts on the Sunday with participants

-further on reframing challenges and will also experience a session
+participants work further on reframing challenges and also

-customised version of the Oxford Programme on Negotiation will be
+the Oxford Programme on Negotiation is taught.
+The Oxford

-College.
-During this portion of the programme, there will be
+this portion of the programme, there are dinners at the Oxford

-dinners at Oxford colleges.
-Participants will receive their
+Union and at Harris Manchester.
+Participants receive their

 certificates signifying successful completion of the course at the